Captains and Crew

 Emily started her first mate training in 2012 and joined the Finestkind crew in 2013.
 Emily has lived in Wells, Maine her whole life and has many fond memories at all the local beaches.
 She not only loves to eat lobster but she also loves to go out on the lobster boat to teach others about this very tasty sea creature!
-She is a top ten graduate from Wells High School and now attends college at the University of Maine at Farmington.
-Emily is majoring in Elementary Education with a Concentration in Mathematics and a minor in Special Education and her first semester of college she received Dean’s List distinction at UMF.
+Emily graduated from the University of Maine at Farmington in 2017 majoring in Elementary Education with a concentration in Mathematics and a minor in Special Education.

 A local that graduated from Wells High School in 2013, Sean has been working for the Finestkind since 2012.
 He now attends Boston College and is studying finance and accounting in their business school.
 In his first semester at BC, he worked his way onto the Dean’s List.
 The year before Sean started working on the Finestkind, he interned in the United States Senate as a Senate Page for former Maine Senator Olympia Snowe.